Kornitˣ LGM Virtual Product Creation Guide

 Step 1: Select Blanks

-The 'Select Blanks' step shows a pre-filtered list of any Blank Products that your user account has access to.
-One or more Blank Products must be selected before you can continue to the next step.
+The 'Select Blanks' step shows a list of any Blank Products that your user account has access to.

 Step 2: Select Artwork